 The Florida Hemp Program includes several regulatory requirements.
 FDACS requires any individual or entity processing, manufacturing, distributing, retailing, or growing hemp to obtain a permit with FDACS.
 Other requirements include testing to ensure the hemp has a permissible THC level of under 0.3%; inventory of land used for cultivation of hemp; disposal procedure plans; submission to inspection by and information sharing with FDACS; and state certification.
 Intentional violations of the Act and FDACS's rules may result in criminal penalties and a loss of license.
-Repeated negligent violations may result in a suspension of license.
+Repeated negligent violation may result in a suspension of license.

-Columbia Care (through its subsidiary in the State of Florida) is materially compliant with applicable licensing requirements and the regulatory framework enacted by the State of Florida.
+Columbia Care (through its subsidiary in the State of Florida) follows the regulatory framework enacted by the State of Florida.